Julian/lean-across-the-board/docs/api.rst

-.. definition:: chess.utils.option_wrap
+.. definition:: option_wrap

     Construct an ``option_wrapper`` term from a provided ``option K`` and the ``string`` that will override the ``has_repr.repr`` for ``none``.

-.. definition:: chess.utils.option_wrapper
+.. definition:: option_wrapper

     An auxiliary wrapper for ``option K`` that allows for overriding the ``has_repr`` instance for ``option``, and rather, output just the value